ispeters/async_scope/asyncscope.md

 ## P2300's `start_detached()`

 The `spawn()` method in this paper can be used as a replacement for `start_detached` proposed in [@P2300R7].
-Essentially it does the same thing, but it can also attach the spawned sender to the enclosing _`async-function`_.
+Essentially it does the same thing, but it also provides the given scope the opportunity to apply its bookkeeping policy to the given sender, which, in the case of `counting_scope`, ensures the program can wait for spawned work to complete before destroying any resources references by that work.

 ## P2300's `ensure_started()`

 The `spawn_future()` method in this paper can be used as a replacement for `ensure_started` proposed in [@P2300R7].
-Essentially it does the same thing, but it can also attach the spawned sender to the enclosing _`async-function`_.
+Essentially it does the same thing, but it also provides the given scope the opportunity to apply its bookkeeping policy to the given sender, which, in the case of `counting_scope`, ensures the program can wait for spawned work to complete before destroying any resources references by that work.

 ## Supporting the pipe operator